ERnsTL/flowd/doc/adr/adr-029-type_system_registry_and_validation_model.md

 The exact interpretation rules are defined as:

 1. If explicit type annotation is present → use it
-2. Else if structured literal (e.g. JSON object) → infer candidate type via schema match (if unambiguous)
+2. Else if structured literal (e.g. JSON object) → derive candidate TypeIds via schema match
 3. Else → no type can be determined
+4. If rule (2) yields multiple candidate TypeIds, selection MUST be deterministic:
+   - choose the candidate with highest validation score
+   - if top score is tied, treat as ambiguous

+Validation score is computed by:
+- required-field coverage (higher is better)
+- type conformity (higher is better)
+- additional-properties violations (lower is better)

+Ambiguous result handling:
+- `minimal` profile: emit `W_IIP_UNTYPED_PAYLOAD`
+- `strict` profile: emit `E_IIP_TYPE_MISMATCH`

 #### IIP Type Declaration (Normative)